wdporter/i-am-that-vuepress/10-witnessing/readme.md

 **Q:**&ensp;I do not understand!

-**M:**&ensp;It is your fixed idea that you must be something or other, that blinds you.
+**M:**&ensp;It is your fixed idea that you must be something or other that blinds you.

 **Q:**&ensp;How can I get rid of this idea?

 **M:**&ensp;If you trust me, believe when I tell you that you are the pure awareness that illuminates consciousness and its infinite content.
 Realise this and live accordingly.
-If you do not believe me, then go within, enquiring, “What am I?” or, focus your mind on ‘I am’, which is pure and simple beïng.
+If you do not believe me, then go within, inquiring “What am I?”, or, focus your mind on ‘I am’, which is pure and simple beïng.

-**Q:**&ensp;On what my faith in you depends?
+**Q:**&ensp;What does my faith in you depend on?

 **M:**&ensp;On your insight into other people’s hearts.
 If you cannot look into my heart, look into your own.